CanePlayz/HDGraph.Core/HDGraph/HDGraphGUI/Readme.txt

 - Make sure you closed all opened HDGraph windows.

 Next :
-- if you used the Zip package to install HDGraph (for example the "HDGraph_light_x.y.z.zip" file), you just have to delete the HDGraph folder.
+- you just have to delete the HDGraph folder.
-- if you used the MSI file (for example "SetupHDGraph_English_x.y.z.msi"), HDGraph is in the uninstall software list of the control panel and you can uninstall it from here :
-	1/ Open "Add/Remove programs" from the Configuration Panel, 2/ select HDGraph in the list and clic "Remove"

 Known bugs and limitations: